samsquire/code-generation/README.md

 But what of ordering of code?

 One line of code changes the possibilities for the next line of code.

+The neighbours of the current code are the possibilities of the current line of code.

 What if the reverse mapping?
 From desired output to source data.